Asthma triggers include viral infections, smoke, perfume, pollen, mold, and dust mites.

 Treatment is given to resolve sudden (acute) attacks and sometimes to prevent attacks.

 Children who have mild, very infrequent attacks usually take drugs only during an attack.
 Children who have more frequent or severe attacks also need to take drugs even when they are not having attacks.
 Different drugs are used depending on the frequency and severity of the attacks.
-Children with infrequent attacks that are not very severe usually use a low dose of an inhaled corticosteroid or a leukotriene modifier (montelukast or zafirlukast) every day to help prevent attacks.
+Children with infrequent attacks that are not very severe usually take a low dose of an inhaled corticosteroid or a leukotriene modifier (montelukast or zafirlukast) every day to help prevent attacks.
 These drugs reduce inflammation by blocking the release of the chemical substances that inflame the airways.

-Treatment of an acute attack consists of
+Treatment of an acute asthma attack consists of

 Infants and very young children sometimes can use an inhaler and spacer if an infant-sized mask is attached.

 Children who cannot use inhalers may receive inhaled drugs at home through a mask connected to a nebulizer (a small device that creates a mist of the drug by using compressed air).
-Inhalers and nebulizers are equally effective at delivering the drugs, but most parents find the inhaler and spacer much more efficient and easier to use.
+Inhalers and nebulizers are equally effective at delivering the drugs, but most parents find the inhaler and spacer much more convenient and easier to use.

 Treatment of chronic asthma consists of